 - Click the banner below for more WDW Tips & Tricks!

-- CRUISE– There are some basic things you can do to save money on your Disney Cruise.
+There are some basic things you can do to save money on your family friendly Disney Cruise.
 Here are the ones I recommend.

 - Book early, about 12-18 months in advance for the best pricing.
 You also save be re-booking your next cruise while you are onboard too!

-- Book late, yup I know that is exactly the opposite.
+- Check for Last Minute Offers, yup I know that is exactly the opposite.
 But, you should check for last minute deals bc they can be a steal!

 - If you are flexible or are feeling lucky, a great option is to book a guaranteed space.
 It means you can pick the category but not the actual cabins and it can save you tons.
 We’ve always still received great rooms, even rooms that are connecting, although they can’t guarantee that.
 We saved about $2,500 doing that on our upcoming trip!